Initialization

 Creating container

-Add a container element for Kanban and assign it an ID, like "root":
+Set up a container for Kanban in your HTML and give it an ID, like "root":

 <div id="root"></div>